 Mayfair streets including Mount Street with it’s designer stores and upmarket bars, hotels and restaurants

 Farm Street for a sandstone (more muted) alternative to Mayfair’s red brick facades

 Your Reception Venue may have interesting interiors and exteriors that are important to you so do ask me if this is of interest

 London Landmarks – you can also choose to have photos taken at the Houses of Parliament and Big Ben (check for refurbishment scaffolding first); St Paul’s Cathedral and the Millennium Bridge; Tower Bridge; or a location that is special to you both

 PLEASE NOTE: The Royal Parks – Kensington Gardens, St James’s and Green Park, Hyde Park, The Regent’s Park, Richmond Park, and Greenwich Park – require a filming permit (website) currently £120 inc. VAT for up to one hour.
-I can arrange this on your behalf (or provide you with a copy of my public liability insurance)

 The time of year and position of the sun plays a large part in this decision, so choose a photographer who knows the area well, at all times of the day, and in the different seasons.
 Photography between 11am and 2pm when the sun is at its strongest can be trickier to work with so ask your photographer for advice.

 What happens if it rains on our day?